Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Introduction

 \subsection{Anti-de Sitter geometry}

 The anti-de Sitter (AdS) space can be considered as a Lorentzian cousin of hyperbolic space.
 We provide a more detailed description in Section \ref{sect:AdS} and just recall some key properties here.
+We refer the reader to e.g. \cite{bonsante-seppi:anti} for more details and analysis.